-The day to day management of the practice was the responsibility of the practice manager who we found to be very committed and dedicated to the role.
-Staff told us that they were confident in raising any issues or concerns directly with the practice manager and / or both registered managers and felt well supported in their roles.
+The day-to-day management of the practice was the responsibility of the practice manager who we found to be very committed and dedicated to the role.
+Staff told us that they were confident in raising any issues or concerns directly with the practice manager or the registered manager and felt well supported in their roles.

 Staff were very clear and knowledgeable about their roles and responsibilities and were committed to providing a high standard of care for patients, supported by a range of policies and procedures.
-All policies and procedures contained an issue and/or review date ensuring that they were reviewed regularly and that practices were up to date.
+All policies and procedures contained an issue or review date ensuring that they were reviewed regularly and that practices were up to date.